elmtree-askmo/cloudcannon-app/content/learn/sociology/define-urbicide-and-explain-its-relationship-with-genocide.md

 url: /learn/sociology/questions/define-urbicide-and-explain-its-relationship-with-genocide
 score: -1.0
 related_article1:
-    id: 169210
+    id: 169206
-    title: Discuss the role of anthropocentrism in the conceptual stakes of urbicide.
+    title: >-
+        How does the concept of 'being-in-the-world as em-placement' relate to spatiality and the built environment?
     subject: Sociology
-    url: /learn/sociology/questions/discuss-the-role-of-anthropocentrism-in-the-conceptual-stakes-of-urbicide
+    url: /learn/sociology/questions/how-does-the-concept-of-beingintheworld-as-emplacement-relate-to-spatiality-and-the-built-environment
 related_article2:
+    id: 169205
+    title: >-
+        What is the systematic nature of urbicide in the context of urban destruction?
+    subject: Sociology
+    url: /learn/sociology/questions/what-is-the-systematic-nature-of-urbicide-in-the-context-of-urban-destruction
+related_article3:
     id: 169211
+    title: >-
-    title: What are the political implications of house-burning in post-war Bosnia?
+        What are the political implications of house-burning in post-war Bosnia?
     subject: Sociology
     url: /learn/sociology/questions/what-are-the-political-implications-of-houseburning-in-postwar-bosnia
-related_article3:
-    id: 169207
-    title: Explain the concept of Mitsein and its relevance to community and shared experience.
-    subject: Sociology
-    url: /learn/sociology/questions/explain-the-concept-of-mitsein-and-its-relevance-to-community-and-shared-experience
 related_article4:
     id: 169205
+    title: >-
-    title: What is the systematic nature of urbicide in the context of urban destruction?
+        What is the systematic nature of urbicide in the context of urban destruction?
     subject: Sociology
     url: /learn/sociology/questions/what-is-the-systematic-nature-of-urbicide-in-the-context-of-urban-destruction
-related_article5:
-    id: 169208
-    title: What are the political stakes of urbicide in the context of agonism and antagonism?
-    subject: Sociology
-    url: /learn/sociology/questions/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism
 ---

 &nbsp;